-What we're doing with investments The main purpose of investing a pension scheme's money is to make sure that the scheme earns enough money from the return on the investments to build up the value so that the scheme can pay members their pension benefits.
+What we're doing with investments

+The main purpose of investing a pension scheme's money is to make sure that the scheme earns enough money from the return on the investments to build up the value so that the scheme can pay members their pension benefits.
+We have now secured the majority of members benefits through four buy-in policies, however the Trustee still have responsibility for the investment strategy for the remaining assets.

 To do this, the investment managers choose investments where the value is expected to move in line with the cost of providing the benefits promised by the scheme.
 These are called Liability Driven Investments or LDIs and the largest part of the Scheme's money is invested here.
 This reduces risk to the funding level as these investments match the changes in inflation and interest rates which can have a big impact on how much it costs to provide benefits.
 There are also some investments in company shares - called equities - which are looking for growth and tend to go up and down more than LDI investments.

-Influencing business decisions for the better Did you know that when pension schemes invest in company shares it means that the investment manager can influence decisions that those companies take?
+Influencing business decisions for the better

+Did you know that when pension schemes invest in company shares it means that the investment manager can influence decisions that those companies take?
 They do this as shareholders voting at Annual General Meetings.

 The Trustees have set out their approach to investments and have briefed the investment managers to consider the Environmental, Social and Governance ratings of companies when choosing new investments.

 The overall priority is to invest the Scheme's money in the interests of members and bring in a healthy return for the fund, whilst choosing companies that take their responsibilities to their people, to society and to the environment seriously.

 The Scheme's Standards of Investment Principles or SIP includes the Scheme's policy and approach to investments.
 You can ask for a copy of the SIP from Mercer, the administrator.